|

 room with frequent activity and noise.
 These birds should not be

-the best of them.
-This can lead to serious problems or death if not
+get the best of them.
+This can lead to serious problems or death

 The conure